-- This unit is not designed to be operated with the firing Note: door open.
-In addition to the obvious hazard of sparks landing on combustibles, an open fire door will cause the heater to draw air from the living space and possibly cause suffocation. - Room air supply Remove the 4" cover from the rear of 2. the pedestal enclosure.
-The stove will now draw its air from the room through this opening and into the firebox intake(Fig.#6).
+Note: This unit is not designed to be operated with the firing door open.
+In addition to the obvious hazard of sparks landing on combustibles, an open fire door will cause the heater to draw air from the living space and possibly cause suffocation.

+Room air supply - Remove the cover plate from the rear of the pedestal or leg kit ash box enclosure.
+The stove will now draw its air from the room through this opening and into the firebox intake.